Actifio/zfdr/README.md

 onvault
 perfoption
 ```
 Without the CSV file we cannot function, meaning we cannot enter a DR situation and then use this function to a run a failover without it.
-We don't want to be creating CSV files during a DR.
+We can create one using the imported VMs on the DR/failover side if necessary.
 In the CSV file we normally need to configure the following columns:

 * phase:  in most scenarios we will start the VMs in phases, which means we run through a phase for each set of recoveries.
 Which phase a VM belongs in cannot normally be guessed.
 It usually needs the Administrator to have a clear understanding of VM creation order.